nikomatsakis/rfcs/active/0000-traits.md

 well-defined and cover more use cases.
 A high-level summary of the changes is as follows:

-1. Full support for proper generic traits ("multiparameter type classes"), including a simplified version of functional dependencies that may evolve into associated types in the future.
+1. Introduce a `where` syntax as an alternative, and more flexible, means of specifying trait bounds.
+2. Rephrase binary operator traits as being implemented over tuples.
-2. Generalize explicit self types beyond `&self` and `&mut self` etc, so that self-type declarations like `self: Rc<Self>` become possible.
+3. Generalize explicit self types beyond `&self` and `&mut self` etc, so that self-type declarations like `self: Rc<Self>` become possible.
-3. Expand coherence rules to operate recursively and distinguish orphans more carefully.
+4. Expand coherence rules to operate recursively and distinguish orphans more carefully.
-4. Revise vtable resolution algorithm to be gradual.
+5. Revise vtable resolution algorithm to be gradual.
-5. Revise method resolution algorithm in terms of vtable resolution.
+6. Revise method resolution algorithm in terms of vtable resolution.

 # Motivation

 The current trait system is ill-specified and inadequate.
 Its implementation dates from a rather different language.
 I want to clean it up and put it on a surer footing.

+Note: for those familiar with Haskell, there is a [brief comparison](#haskell) beween our two systems in the appendices.

 ## Use cases